 The properties of redox centres found in enzymes are surveyed, with an emphasis on recent work.
 The redox properties of flavoproteins are studied in detail, using the electron carrier flavodoxin to illustrate how these properties are modulated by interactions with protein.

-BIOC 4003 Neurotransmitters
+BIOC 4003 Neurochemistry I

-Topics include neurotransmitter release, transport and synthesis.
-Structure and diversity of receptors in the CNS.
+Topics include release, transport, synthesis and metabolism of amino acid neurotransmitters.
+Structure, function and diversity of amino acid receptors in the CNS.
 Mechanisms of excitotoxicity and neurodegenerative disease.